 How Long Do Betta Fish Live

-Betta fish can live for between 1-5 years, dependent on where they live.
-Betta fish in captivity tend to have a much larger potential lifespan than those in the wild.
+Betta fish typically live for 3-5 years, depending on their environment.
+Betta fish in captivity tend to have a longer lifespan than those in the wild.
 Betta fish in the wild have many predators to fend off, and water conditions are less favorable.

 Betta Fish Age In The Wild

-In the wild, betta fish have the potential for a long lifespan of around 5-8 years, but in reality, many only live for around 1-2 years.
+In the wild, betta fish have the potential for a long lifespan, but in reality, many only live for around 1-2 years.
 There are several reasons for this which I will touch on below.

-Betta fish are native to Southeast Asia and can often be found living in shallow, stagnant ponds and slow-moving rivers.
+Betta fish are native to Southeast Asia and live in shallow, stagnant ponds and slow-moving rivers.
 They have a labyrinth organ to breathe air from the surface, which is how they can survive in poor water conditions.

 Betta fish are also known as Siamese Fighting fish because of their aggressive nature toward each other.
-Male betta fish are very territorial, and they will fight (often to the death), which will have a profound impact on their potential lifespan.
+Male betta fish are very territorial and will fight (often to the death), which profoundly impacts their potential lifespan.

 Betta Fish Age In Captivity

-Bettas tend to live a much longer life in captivity because of better living conditions than those found in the wild.
+Bettas live much longer in captivity because of better living conditions than those found in the wild.